Jake Xerxes Fussell

 “Jake Xerxes Fussell who is, to me, maybe the leading interpreter of American folk music right now…” - Ann Powers (NPR All Songs Considered)

-Good And Green Again is his most thoughtful, his most eloquent, and his most poignant explication of this idea." - Uncut (Feb '22 Album of the Month)
+"For (Fussell) a song is no older than the last time it was sung.
+His fourth album, Good And Green Again is his most thoughtful, his most eloquent, and his most poignant explication of this idea." - Uncut (Feb '22 Album of the Month)

 "Fussell, who has won admirers including Will Oldham, Wilco and Bill Callahan, is one of the great magpies of American song, collecting forgotten, tarnished gems with a folklorist’s zeal... his renditions aren’t so much cover versions as composites..." - The Guardian